The Castle Hotel

 Meet the Chef

-The kitchen at the Castle Hotel, Conwy is led by Andy Nelson, Executive Chef and Head Chef Leigh Marshall.
-The two chefs, alongside their team, pride themselves in using locally sourced artisan produce from nearby suppliers in north Wales.
+The kitchen at the Castle Hotel, Conwy is led by Head Chef Leigh Marshall.
+The kitchen team prides themselves in using locally sourced artisan produce from nearby suppliers in north Wales.

 As the site of a 12th century Cistercian abbey, Conwy’s Castle Hotel exudes historic charm, from the traditional, exposed beams to the garden courtyard.
 Enjoy a feast of locally-sourced Welsh produce in a tranquil, lantern-lit space with a view of Conwy castle in all its magnificence.